RAJerez/Coin-Predictor/README.md

 ```

 ### Setting environment variables for Docker
-Airflow and PostgreSQL are orchestrated using Docker Compose.
+PostgreSQL are orchestrated using Docker Compose.
 Configure the environment variables in a .env file located at the root of the project directory.

 Create the `.env` file:
 ```bash